Logo for Piano Play It

 The first voice is the third.

+In the picture F is the third of D. The third let us know if the chord is a major chord or a minor chord.
 The second voice is the seventh.
 C in our case is the lowered seventh of D so what we deal with is a seventh chord and not a major seventh chord or a sixth chord.

-The voice leading in the chord progression goes as follows.
+The voice leading in the jazz chord progression goes as follows.
 F is passive when moving to G7.
 The third note of Dm has no become the seventh of G7 without performing any movement at all.
+C, the seventh of Dm has moved a half step down to B which is the 3rd of G seven.
+It is therefore the active note in the jazz chord progression.

-If you'll look at the second part of the chord progression where G7 is moving to Cmaj7 you'll notice that B which played an active role in the first part is now playing a passive role when it changes functionality from the 3rd of G7 to the major 7th of Cnaj7 without moving at all.
+If you'll look at the second part of the jazz chord progression where G7 is moving to Cmaj7 you'll notice that B which played an active role in the first part is now playing a passive role when it changes functionality from the 3rd of G7 to the major 7th of Cnaj7 without moving at all.
+F the 7th of G7 on the other hand was passive in the first part.
+Now it's his turn to be the active note by moving to E the 3rd of C major7.
+To conclude we can say that the 3rd and the 7th notes of the chords are switching roles in the II-V-I Jazz chord progression in jazz.
+If at first the upper voice is active then at the second part the lower voice will be active.

 II-V-I chord progression with three voices.
-Play Audio

 In the second chord inversion same applies only the lower voice is playing the active role first.

 A II-V-I Chord Progression with three voices in C major through the diatonic scale.
-Play Audio

-If we choose to continue this process through the whole diatonic circle we will discover that this rule applies for the whole chord progression.
+If we choose to continue this process through the whole diatonic circle we will discover that this rule applies for the whole Jazz chord progression.

 On top of the skeleTone we're going to address the extensions.
 We'll start by adding the fifth just to add body to the chord and the 9th note.